CovenantSQL/docs/docs/cql_db_access.md

     e.g.
         cql console covenantsql://4119ef997dedc585bfbcfae00ab6b87b8486fab323a8e107ea1fd4fc4f7eba5c

-    There is also a -command param for SQL script, and a -file param for reading SQL in a file.
+    There is also a -command param for SQL script, and you can add "< file.sql" at end of command for executing a SQL file.
     If those params are set, it will run SQL script and exit without staying console mode. e.g.
         cql console -command "create table test1(test2 int);" covenantsql://4119ef997dedc585bfbcfae00ab6b87b8486fab323a8e107ea1fd4fc4f7eba5c